Três Graças: Production

 Initially, Três Graças was to be set in Rio de Janeiro, a recurring setting in Silva's previous works, and part of the telenovela was to be set in the fictional community of Portelinha, one of the main settings of Duas Caras.
 However, with the aim of winning back the São Paulo audience, which in recent years has lost interest in the 9:00 p.m. telenovelas, the network decided to move the setting of the telenovela to São Paulo, where the fictional community of Chacrinha was created especially to serve as the backdrop for the telenovela.

 Virgílio Silva was selected as scriptwriter after previously working with the Aguinaldo Silva on O Sétimo Guardião, where he collaborated on the script for the first 30 episodes of the telenovela, while Patrícia Moretzsohn, Marcia Prates, Eliane Garcia, and Zé Dassilva subsequently joined the team, with Prates, Garcia, and Dassilva bringing recent experience from Mania de Você.
 Luiz Henrique Rios serves as director of the telenovela.
 Filming began on 7 July 2025.
 The locations chosen in São Paulo were the Brasilândia neighborhood in the northern part of the city, where the fictional community of Chacrinha is located, the Bandeira Terminal in the central part of the city, and the EZ Tower in the Chácara Santo Antônio neighborhood in the southern part of São Paulo.

 Três Graças was scheduled to premiere in the first quarter of 2026, replacing Rosa dos Ventos, created by Gloria Perez, which was originally supposed to replace Vale Tudo.
 However, on 10 February 2025, TV Globo decided to postpone Perez's telenovela and reverse the order with Três Graças, which was moved up to October 2025 and confirmed as the successor to Vale Tudo.
 Ultimately, Perez's telenovela would end up being canceled for addressing sensitive topics such as abortion and corruption.
 In the case of the latter, the network chose to avoid political topics due to the 2026 election period.
 Regarding the first topic, it did not comply with the network's new standards of conduct.

 Initially planned to have 197 episodes, the telenovela ended up being shortened to 179.
 Globo's reasoning behind this decision is to avoid potential viewer fatigue with longer telenovelas in order to adapt to current audience preferences, which have prioritized shorter productions in recent years.
-Another factor was to prevent its replacement, provisionally titled Quem Ama Cuida, created by Walcyr Carrasco, from premiering during the first week of the 2026 FIFA World Cup, as many matches would be broadcast at night.
+Another factor was to prevent its replacement, Quem Ama Cuida, created by Walcyr Carrasco, from premiering during the first week of the 2026 FIFA World Cup, as many matches would be broadcast at night.